kwcnmm/predict-FDI/README.md

 /ENVI

 Software version: ENVI 5.6
 Remark: It includes remote sensing images that have been preprocessed, files related to decision tree classification, and a ROI file for regional feature value statistics.
-The remote sensing images was too large to upload to git, please download it here (https://pan.quark.cn/s/90644ed2ddbb).
+The remote sensing images was too large to upload to git, please download them here (https://pan.quark.cn/s/90644ed2ddbb).

 /MatLab